addressing Extreme Prematurity

-First Year Cleveland is keenly aware of this problem and is working diligently to tackle it, identifying “addressing extreme prematurity” as one of its three priority areas.
+First Year Cleveland is keenly aware of this problem and is working diligently to tackle it.
+Specifically, FYC has identified “addressing extreme prematurity,” babies born at or before 22 weeks gestation, as one of its three priority areas.
 The goal for this area is to achieve the March of Dimes’ target rate of less than 10 percent of births being preterm by the end of 2020.
 Other priority areas include reducing racial disparities and eliminating sleep-related deaths.

 Five of the Action Teams focus their efforts on addressing prematurity.
-They are working in separate but interrelated areas, from launching learning circles with researchers and local birth hospitals (The MetroHealth Systems, The Cleveland Clinic and University Hospitals) to expanding the CenteringPregnancy® model.
-Other highlights include:
+Working in separate but interrelated areas, the Teams are launching learning circles with researchers and local birth hospitals — Cleveland Clinic, The MetroHealth System and University Hospitals — and expanding the CenteringPregnancy® model.
+Other Action Team highlights include:

-First Year Cleveland has also been active on the policy front, working with the Speaker of the House to draft House Bill 11, whose goal is to reduce infant mortality and improve the health of the mother and child.
-“We applaud the comprehensive approach to HB 11 which addresses four elements of prenatal health: smoking cessation, dental hygiene, lead education and group prenatal care.
-This bill will play a key role in reducing preterm births throughout our state,” stated Bernadette Kerrigan, First Year Cleveland Executive Director.
+First Year Cleveland has also been active on the state policy front, working with the Speaker of the House to draft House Bill (HB) 11.
+The goal of the legislation is to reduce infant mortality and improve the health of the mother and child.
+“We applaud the comprehensive approach to HB 11 which addresses four elements of prenatal health: smoking cessation, dental hygiene, increase lead-based paint education and group prenatal care.
+This bill will play a key role in reducing preterm births throughout our state,” stated Bernadette Kerrigan, First Year Cleveland’s Executive Director.

 James notes that policies — both historical and modern — have a dramatic impact on social determinants of health, or the ways that quality of life affects and influences health.